anshikak1/exam/README.md

 # Welcome to streamlit

-This is the app you get when you run `streamlit hello`, extracted as its own app.
+This is the app you get when you run `streamlit class_score`, extracted as its own app.

 Edit [class_scores.py](./class_scores.py) to customize this app to your heart's desire. ❤️